 Third-party certifications such as those listed below audit their farms often to verify the farmer is raising animals to a higher standard of animal welfare than what is commonly done in the farming industry.
 Third-party certifications ensure you get what you pay for when it comes to animal care.

-• Animal Welfare Approved (AWA) • Also referred to as Certified Animal Welfare Approved by a Greener World, AWA animals must be free from confinement housing (like cages for egg-laying hens), have outdoor access and the ability to engage in positive natural behaviours.
+• Animal Welfare Approved (AWA) • Also referred to as Certified Animal Welfare Approved by A Greener World, AWA animals must be free from confinement housing (like cages for egg-laying hens), have outdoor access, and the ability to engage in positive natural behaviours.

 • Certified Organic • The organic label has more to do with the inputs that go into raising the animals – for example, no GMO’s, herbicides, pesticides or medications are permitted.
 The focus is on ‘natural’.
 Organic certification has some animal welfare requirements like outdoor access for farm animals, though animal welfare is not the main focus of this certification.
 Organic certification does ban some of the most concerning industry practices like housing egg-laying hens in cages.
 See how organic certification compares to conventional farming and SPCA Certified.
 Be sure to look for the organic label on the product, as some farms make the claim they are organic but don’t actually obtain the certification.
 Certified Organic food can be found at most grocery stores.

 Labels like free run, free range and pasture-raised are not third-party certified but do imply higher animal welfare standards.